Supplement Compliance Risks: What Can Go Wrong

 FTC Marketing Actions

 The FTC targets deceptive advertising claims.
 "Boosts immunity," "burns fat," "prevents disease" without adequate scientific evidence are common triggers.
-The FTC has issued penalty notices to nearly 700 supplement and functional food companies.
+In April 2023, the FTC issued Notices of Penalty Offenses to approximately 670 companies marketing health-related products including dietary supplements (FTC, April 13, 2023).
 In 2026, social media content and influencer marketing are fully in scope for FTC enforcement.
 The FTC and FDA coordinate enforcement under their liaison agreement, and FTC-FDA referrals mean a deceptive advertising case can escalate to manufacturing facility scrutiny.
 Influencer scripts, affiliate content, and user-generated testimonials that imply health benefits all carry the same liability as traditional advertising.

-Penalties up to $53,088 per violation per day.
+Penalties up to $53,088 per violation per day (source: FTC 2025 inflation-adjusted civil penalty amounts).
 A single advertising campaign can generate thousands of individual violations.

 Prop 65 Lawsuits

 California's Proposition 65 requires warnings for products containing chemicals known to cause cancer or reproductive harm.
 Private plaintiffs (bounty hunters) can sue for violations.
-Industry reporting counted 173 supplement-related Prop 65 cases in 2023.
-Total Prop 65 settlements across all product categories (not just supplements) reached $40.3 million that year (per Perkins Coie litigation analysis).
+In 2025, Proposition 65 enforcement resulted in 293 in-court settlements totaling $19.85 million across all product categories according to California AG Proposition 65 annual settlement reports.
+Dietary supplements and food products have consistently accounted for roughly half of all Prop 65 enforcement actions according to Bureau Veritas Q1 2025 Prop 65 analysis.
 Supplement-specific settlement amounts are not reported separately.

 How to Protect Your Brand